Grilled Cuban Pork Chops

-During my time as a leader in my local teacher’s union, I was lucky enough to visit Miami several times for meetings, and pork marinated in sour orange and lime juice was one type of Cuban cuisine that I loved every time I tried it there.
-In the earliest days of my blog I developed this recipe for Grilled Cuban Pork Chops Mojo to capture some of the flavors I remembered from Miami, and it’s been hanging out in the archives longing for some photos all this time!
+Back in the days when I was a leader in my local teacher’s union I was lucky enough to visit Miami several times for meetings, and pork marinated in sour orange and lime juice was one type of Cuban cuisine that I loved every time I tried it there.
+In the earliest days of my blog I developed this recipe for Grilled Cuban Pork Chops to capture some of the flavors I remembered from Miami!

 More Recipes with Cuban Flavors: